I am a therapist and I absolutely love my work.

 Am I too invested?
 Am I going to burn out if I care too much?
 Is it unprofessional?

 I’ve come to learn that it’s unavoidable.
 How can I not love my clients deeply?
 Perhaps this kind of love should be in its own category.
 It’s not sexual or maternal or romantic.
+I love my clients differently than I love hot fudge sundaes, my family, or my pets.

 It’s a love that comes from deep understanding and respect.
 It’s a love that comes from raw honesty and humility.